syncfusion-content/blazor-docs/blazor/rich-text-editor/audio.md

 ## Rename audio before inserting

-Using the [RichTextEditorAudioSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorAudioSettings.html) property, you can specify the server handler to upload the selected audio.
-Then, by binding the `FileUploadSuccess` event, you can receive the modified file name from the server and update it in the Rich Text Editor's insert audio dialog.
+Using the [RichTextEditorAudioSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorAudioSettings.html) property, specify the server handler to upload the selected audio.
+Then, by binding the `FileUploadSuccess` event, you will receive the modified file name from the server and update it in the Rich Text Editor's insert audio dialog.

 Refer `rename.cs` controller file for configure the server-side.